pablo-clueless/Next-Blog/posts/high_order_funcs.md

 }
 ```

-Both code will evaluate t same result.
-Wit that out of the way, let's see the Array methods.
+Both code will evaluate to same result.
+With that out of the way, let's see the Array methods.

 ### Array Methods